 We provide food; we do not supervise, monitor, prevent, or enforce its consumption.
 Staff cannot guarantee that any camper will make decisions consistent with the information that parents provide.
 If your child is not mature enough to avoid foods they know to be problematic, NBTSC may not be a good fit.
-(We have, for example, witnessed a "strictly-gluten-free" camper consuming hunks of regular bread at the snack table, even after talking with him about his diet.)
+(We have, for example, witnessed a "strictly-gluten-free" camper consuming hunks of regular bread at the snack table, even after we checked in and reminded him about the health conditions described in his health info.)